 X-ray operators need access to both sides of the structure as the transmitter, or source, and the receiver needs to be opposed to each other.

-Ground Penetrating Radar only needs access to one side of the structure being tested because RADAR has the transmitter and receiver in one unit and relies on the reflection of radio waves to produce a meaningful image.
+GPR only needs access to one side of the structure being tested because RADAR has the transmitter and receiver in one unit and relies on the reflection of radio waves to produce a meaningful image.

 X-ray is damaging to the human body so exclusion zones around the area being tested are necessary, meaning part or all of the site will need to be evacuated.

 The energy emitted from our GPR units is many times lower than a mobile phone.
 This means that there is no need for a site to be evacuated nor there is any risk of harmful exposure.